Who we are

 The initial invitation led the sisters to Drogheda where they cared for people in need in their own homes and opened a night school for young girls working in the factories.

 Two years later, in 1857 two houses were opened in Dublin.
-Since then the sisters have expanded and diversified their services and over the years have withdrawn from some services and have undertaken new ones in response to changing needs.
-Today the Irish Province of the Daughters of Charity comprises 16 houses across the country and 7 in Kenya.
+These houses were St Vincent’s North William Street and St Vincent’s Hospital Fairview.
+Since then, the sisters have expanded and diversified their services and over the years have withdrawn from some services and have undertaken new ones in response to changing needs.

-The Irish Province also fostered the growth of the now thriving Province of Nigeria.
+The Irish Province fostered the growth of the now thriving Province of Nigeria.

 A special relationship exists between us and the other Vincentian organisations, whose members live their commitment in the tradition of St Vincent de Paul and St Louise de Marillac.
 For further information on the International Vincentian Family see www.famvin.org.